Davidsoff/headoftheriver/content/deelnemers/uitslag/index.en.md

 ---
 ## Live Results
 As soon as the Head of the River has started we will present live results on our website.
-You can always check the results of previous years via our Uitslagenarchief page.
-(Dutch only)
+You can always check the results of previous years via our Results Archive page.